peter88213/novelyst_aeon2/docs/usage.md

 scenes_only = Yes

-# Yes: Synchronize only "Normal" scenes.
+# Yes: Create new scenes from "narrative" events only.
-# No:  Synchronize "Notes" scenes as well.
+# No: Additionally create "Notes scenes" from "non-narrative" events.

 add_moonphase = No